Promoting Jail Diversion Alternatives for People with Mental Health Disorders

-Health Resources and Services Administration Telehealth Resource Centers provide assistance, education and information to organizations and individuals who are actively providing or interested in providing health care at a distance, especially those in rural and underserved populations.
-Check locations on this map.
+COVID-19 and Unemployment Health Resources and Services Administration Telehealth Resource Centers provide assistance, education and information to organizations and individuals who are actively providing or interested in providing health care at a distance, especially those in rural and underserved populations.
+See centers in the United States.

 Ohio Department of Mental Health & Addiction Services

 - Message to Community Partners from OhioMHAS Director Lori Criss

 - Managing Coronavirus-related Stress